jtsteinbach/sandbox/README.md

 ### The journal

-The **journal** is sb's signature idea: an append-only log inside the store where every operation that changes anything — every save, merge, undo, restore, branch creation, switch, and deploy — is recorded.
+The **journal** is sb's signature idea: an append-only log inside the store where **every operation is recorded** — every save, merge, undo, restore, branch creation and removal, switch, release, lock release, ignore rule, shared/durability setting change, identity registration, and even every `pack`, `export`, and `unpack`.
 Each entry embeds the SHA-256 link of the previous entry, forming a **hash chain** rooted in a random repository ID chosen at `init`.

 This makes the repository's *operational history* tamper-evident, not just its content:

 - Delete or edit a journal entry → the chain breaks at that point.
-- Move a branch tip behind sb's back (even with direct SQL against the database) → `sb verify` catches it, because branch tips are cross-checked against what the journal last recorded.
+- Move a branch tip behind sb's back (even with direct SQL against the database) → `sb verify` catches it, because branch tips are cross-checked against what the journal last recorded — including refs *added* outside sb, which are flagged too.
 - Corrupt an object → the content re-hash catches it.

+Gate bypasses are part of the record: a save made with `--no-verify` or `--allow-secrets` carries that fact in its journal entry, and `sb journal` displays it inline (`· no-verify · secrets-override`).
+Skipping a gate is allowed; hiding that you skipped it is not.

 `sb journal` shows the log; `sb verify` proves it.
-See Section 8 for exact guarantees and Section 9 for anchoring the chain outside the machine entirely.
+See Section 9 for exact guarantees and Section 10 for anchoring the chain outside the machine entirely.

+### Renames

+`status`, `diff`, and `log` detect renames by exact content: a deleted path and an added path with byte-identical content display as `renamed old → new` (one line in `diff`, an arrow in `log`'s change summary) instead of a confusing delete-plus-add.
+Detection is deliberately exact-match only — a file that was moved *and* edited shows as an add and a delete, because sb reports what it knows, never what it guesses.
+Empty files never pair.

 ### Test gates

-Executable scripts in `sb-tests/pre-save/`, `sb-tests/pre-merge/`, and `sb-tests/pre-deploy/` run automatically before the corresponding operation and **block it on failure**.
-They always run in a pristine temporary checkout of the exact candidate tree — never your dirty working folder — so "passes the gate" means "the actual thing being saved passes," with no untracked-file contamination.
-Section 6 covers them fully.
+Executable scripts in `sb-tests/pre-save/`, `sb-tests/pre-merge/`, and `sb-tests/pre-publish/` run automatically before the corresponding operation and **block it on failure**.
+They always run in a pristine temporary checkout of the exact candidate tree — never your dirty working folder — so "passes the gate" means "the actual thing being saved passes."
+Section 7 covers them fully.

 ---